Workday/canvas-kit/CONTRIBUTING.md

 ### Storybook

-Canvas Kit React utilizes [Storybook](https://storybook.js.org/) for the component development environment.
+Canvas Kit utilizes [Storybook](https://storybook.js.org/) for the component development environment.

 ### Yarn and Workspaces

-Canvas Kit React utilizes Yarn for package management and takes advantage of its support for [Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to connect all of its different modules within a single repository.
+Canvas Kit utilizes Yarn for package management and takes advantage of its support for [Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to connect all of its different modules within a single repository.

 ### Testing

-Canvas Kit React uses [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/) to test our React components.
+Canvas Kit uses [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/) to test our React components.
 Each and every component requires at least 97% unit test coverage and a thorough set of snapshot tests.

 ## Pull Request Guidelines